Thasorn Klinnium: Career

 Thasorn entered the entertainment industry after looking for a part-time job on Facebook and finding an announcement for an extra actress for the television series Why R U?
 (2020).
 Later she found acting is fun and discovered that this might be what she truly loves.

 In 2021, she starred as Nana, one of the antagonists who tortures, manipulates, and blackmails many girls, including Yuri (Chanya McClory), the central antagonist in the hit series Girl from Nowhere 2.
 She also got her first movie appearance in the 2021 film The Whole Truth as Paew.

 Then, she landed a main role as Aim-Orn, a school girl who becomes beautiful overnight in the horror anthology series School Tales The Series (2022).
 In the same year, she portrayed Mint in 609 Bedtime Story.

 In 2023, she played as Meena in the film Hoon Payon.
 After she appeared in several television series, she signed with GMMTV and her first work under her new agency was a supporting role as Pla in the television series Last Twilight (2023).

 In 2024, she appeared in Intern in My Heart.
 After that, she portrayed Ann, a boyish character who also became close friend with Guy (Metawin Opas-iamkajorn), the male protagonist in Beauty Newbie (2024).
 She later went on to play various roles in several television series, including as Yeepun in Perfect 10 Liners (2024).

 In 2025, she gained wider recognition for her sapphic role in the Thai girls' love television series Us (2025), alongside Pattraphus Borattasuwan (Bonnie).

+In February 2026, she was revealed to be a new artist signed under Riser Music as part of vocal duo EmiBonnie, along with Bonnie.
+The duo debuted on 24 February 2026, with the digital single "ยิ่งชิดยิ่งคิด (Fall For You)."